FRC1732/Learning/README.md

 Play around with the commands a bit before you try out the challenge.

+Hint: you need to know how far apart the wheels are

 Here are some resources to look at:

 https://wpilib.screenstepslive.com/s/currentCS/m/java/l/599717-encoders-measuring-rotation-of-a-wheel-or-other-shaft

 https://wpilib.screenstepslive.com/s/currentCS/m/java/l/599732-what-is-command-based-programming

+Secondary challenges:

+-get the robot to drive in a circle of arbitrary radius